esper-io/console_docs/docs/compliance-policy/create-policy.md

-Default app permissions determine enforcement of the runtime-permission rule across all the apps on a device including Enterprise apps installed by Esper, in-ROM apps that are enabled, as well as any installed via Managed Google Play.
+Default application permissions determine enforcement of the runtime-permission rule across all the apps on a device including Enterprise applications installed by Esper, in-ROM applications that are enabled, as well as any installed via Managed Google Play.
 This ensures you can control the user experience on the device regarding how run-time permissions are granted.

 ![](./images/createpolicy/5-AppPermission.png)

 There are three possible settings:

--   Allow Automatically: This rule will grant all the permissions any app requests without showing a prompt to the user.
+-   Allow Automatically: This rule will grant all the permissions any application requests without showing a prompt to the user.
 This is the typical setting used for single-purpose solutions using a fully trusted, customer-supplied application.

 -   Ask User: This keeps the default behavior intact with regards to permission management.
-All apps on the device will show a prompt to the user to request permission.
-For example, by choosing this option then every app will ask the user each time before accessing a device module with a message such as “Allow app X to access Gallery?
+All applications on the device will show a prompt to the user to request permission.
+For example, by choosing this option then every application will ask the user each time before accessing a device module with a message such as “Allow application X to access Gallery?
 Allow/Deny”.
-This may be unsuitable for some solutions, especially Kiosk-based apps.
+This may be unsuitable for some solutions, especially Kiosk-based applications.
 It can be useful for certain unusual situations dealing with App permissions— contact us directly to find out more.

--   Deny Automatically: This rule will deny any permission request from any app on the device.
+-   Deny Automatically: This rule will deny any permission request from any application on the device.
 No notification will be shown to the user.
-You can [grant permissions to apps individually](../apps/control.md) from the Esper Console.
+You can [grant permissions to applications individually](../apps/control.md) from the Esper Console.

 ### Set System update Rules via Policy